aishadvitya/FlowerClassifier_CNN/README.md

 # Deploy Keras Model with Flask as Web App

-A pretty and customizable web app to deploy your DL model with ease
+A pretty and customizable web app to deploy  DL model with ease

 ## Getting Started in 10 Minutes